Michae1457/Credit_Card_Anomaly_Detection_by_Michae14/README.md

 This project focuses on creating a robust machine learning pipeline for anomaly detection in credit card transactions.
 The project primarily deals with feature engineering techniques aimed at improving model performance in detecting potentially fraudulent activities.

+## Summary
+This project develops a machine learning pipeline for detecting anomalies in credit card transactions.
+It emphasizes feature engineering techniques tailored to improve model accuracy for identifying fraudulent or suspicious activities.
+Key steps include data preprocessing, handling missing values, feature scaling, and encoding.
+The pipeline leverages various transformations and feature selection methods to enhance the data quality, which supports a robust anomaly detection model.

 ## Project Structure
 - **Data Preprocessing**: Handling missing values, scaling, and encoding.
 - **Feature Engineering**: Applying transformations, selecting important features, and enhancing data for better model training.